Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Enabling Techniques in Edge Video Analytics Systems

-\item \textit{Model Cascade}: The key idea of the model cascade is similar to model early exit, i.e., running models of different complexity on different frames, but the models are separated rather than integrated as in a DDNN.
-To be more specific, input frames are first processed by a small model and only when the results are not reliable (e.g., the results has a low confidence score \cite{flexpatch,rec}, or anomalies are detected \cite{marvel,edgesharing}), a heavier model will be invoked for further processing \cite{edgesharing, CBO}.
+\item \textit{Model Cascade}: The key idea of the model cascade is similar to the model early exit, i.e., running models of different complexity on different frames, but the models are separated rather than integrated as in a DDNN.
+One line of work uses a small model to handle input frames and only when the results are not reliable (e.g., if the results have a low confidence score \cite{flexpatch,rec}, or anomalies are detected \cite{marvel,edgesharing}), a heavier model will be invoked for further processing \cite{edgesharing, CBO}.
 Therefore, the small model acts like a soft “filter” and allows for efficient processing of live video streams by avoiding resource-intensive processing on easy frames (typically with less related information).
 Note that this is different from input filtering, where non-informative frames are eliminated.
 For example, Rocket \cite{rocket} cascades a light and a heavy DNN object detector in the pipeline.
-Frames are processed at an edge server by the light detector unless the detection results are unreliable (i.e., the average confidence is lower than certain threshold), in which case they will then be sent to the cloud, where the heavy detector will be called for a second-round inference.
-SurveilEdge \cite{SurveilEdge} utilizes a similar cascade architecture in an event-based EVA system, where two classifiers with different complexity are placed on the edge server and the cloud.
-Once a query is issued, a lightweight, context and query-specific (CQ-specific) CNN classifier is trained based on the context-specific training set and then deployed on the edge server to process the video stream and answer the query.
-At the same time, a highly-accurate CNN classifier is deployed on the cloud as a backup to handle the frames deemed challenging (based on pre-defined thresholds) by the edge classifier. \end{enumerate}
+Frames are processed at an edge server by the light detector unless the detection results are unreliable (i.e., the average confidence is lower than a certain threshold), in which case they will then be sent to the cloud, where the heavy detector will be called for a second-round inference.
+SurveilEdge \cite{SurveilEdge} utilizes a similar cascade architecture in an event-driven EVA system, where two classifiers with different complexity are placed on the edge server and the cloud.
+Once a query is issued, a lightweight, context- and query-specific (CQ-specific) CNN classifier is trained based on the context-specific training set and then deployed on the edge server to process the video stream and answer the query.
+At the same time, a highly-accurate CNN classifier is deployed in the cloud as a backup to handle the frames deemed challenging (based on pre-defined thresholds) by the edge classifier.
+REACT \cite{REACT} and AttTrack \cite{AttTrack} represent another line of model cascade.
+A lightweight model processes most of the frames at the edge, while a large model deployed in the cloud is periodically invoked for accurate detections.
+Information from the large model is also transferred to the edge model to enhance its detection performance.
+AttTrack differs from REACT in two-folds.
+Firstly, instead of transferring low-level information like bounding boxes, AttTrack transfers high-level knowledge (“attention”), represented in a heatmap, from the large model to the tiny model.
+This design allows AttTrack to use attention transfer to minimize the performance gap between the two models during training.
+Second, REACT operates in an asynchronous manner, allowing for potential delays in receiving cloud-based detection results, while AttTrack blocks edge operations until the heatmap from the previous key frame is received from the cloud. \end{enumerate}